- Code EMDV8013

 Upon successful completion, students will have the knowledge and skills to:

-- Summarise and develop arguments and contribute to debates about development and the environment in the Anthropocene.
+- Summarise and formulate arguments and contribute, individually and collaboratively to debates about development and the environment in the Anthropocene.

 - Critically identify, analyse, and discuss long-term trends in development and environment.

 - Demonstrate, through identification and critical evaluation, an understanding of the implications of the impacts of development on the environment.

 - Communicate, orally and in writing, complex arguments and responses to critical debates around environment and development.

 - Class presentation of final essay (10) [LO 2,3]